dasiths/VibeCodingBreadcrumbDemo/README.md

-# Breadcrumb Protocol For AI Agent Collaboration
+# Structured workflows for coding with AI agents using the Breadcrumb Protocol

 <img src="logo.png" alt="Breadcrumb Protocol" width="100px">